alan-turing-institute/defoe/docs/nls_demo_examples/nls_demo_individual_queries.md

 # Writing and Reading data from/to HDFS - Using dataframes (recomended)

-* Writing [pages to HDFS cvs file using dataframes](https://github.com/alan-turing-institute/defoe/blob/master/defoe/nls/queries/write_pages_DataFrames_HDFS.py) loads in memory all the pages and their metadata, create a dataframe, store data into the dataframe, and finally save the data into HDFS using a csv file.
+Writing [pages to HDFS cvs file using dataframes](https://github.com/alan-turing-institute/defoe/blob/master/defoe/nls/queries/write_pages_DataFrames_HDFS.py) loads in memory all the pages and their metadata, create a dataframe, store data into the dataframe, and finally save the dataframe into HDFS using a csv file.

 The information stored per page is the following:
 ``bash